Vietnam.vn - Nền tảng quảng bá Việt Nam

 With his election registration, Mr. Mahmoud Ahmadinejad is currently the most prominent candidate for the Iranian presidential election held on June 28, according to Reuters.

-Mr. Ahmadinejad's decision to run for election is said to increase pressure on Iran's Supreme Leader Ayatollah Ali Khamenei, because during his time in office, Mr. Ahmadinejad often had views contrary to the supreme leader.
+Mr. Ahmadinejad's decision to run for office is said to increase pressure on Iran's Supreme Leader Ayatollah Ali Khamenei, because during his time in office, Mr. Ahmadinejad often had views contrary to the supreme leader.

 In 2017, the Supreme Council removed his name from the candidate list after Supreme Leader Khamenei warned that his candidacy was "not beneficial for himself or the country".